nahidsaikat/nahidsaikat.com/content/posts/essential-special-methods-for-object-creation/index.md

 In the above script, the *obj* has one reference count.
 When the **del** statement is executed the reference count becomes zero which makes Python trigger the `__del__()` method.

 ### Conclusion
-As objects are the first class citizen in Python, understanding how the objects are created is a valuable skill for any Python developer.
+As objects are the first class citizens in Python, understanding how the objects are created is a valuable skill for any Python developer.
 Knowing this also helps write better Python code.
-After reading this article you should have the understanding about the internal mechanism of how Python objects are created.
+After reading this article you should have the understanding of the internal mechanism of how Python objects are created.

 ---